Video game controversies: Education

 In a study done in 2017 by the International Conference Educational Technologies they explored the educational purposes of the video game Minecraft.
 The results that they concluded from this experiment was that it increased collaboration between groups, increased problem solving skills, improved computer skills and more.

+In another study published in 2019 within Computers in Human Behavior, which used the Next Steps longitudinal dataset, researchers found that teenage girls who played video games for more than nine hours per week were three times more likely to go on to do a physical STEM degree than those who did not play video games.
+The researchers suggested that video games may be a way to plug the STEM gap by encouraging girls who play video games to explore STEM pathways.

 In an interview with CNN, Edward Castronova, a professor of Telecommunications at Indiana University Bloomington said he was not surprised by the outcome of the Australian study but also discussed the issue of causal connection.
 "Though there is a link between gaming and higher math and science scores, it doesn't mean playing games caused the higher scores.
 It could just be that kids who are sharp are looking for a challenge, and they don't find it on social media, and maybe they do find it on board games and video games," he explained.

 Business skills

 In 1997, Herz and in 2006, Wade and Beck, authors, suggested video game playing may increase entrepreneurial skills.
 Herz argued that many so-called negative effects of video games, such as aggression and lack of pro-social behavior, are both necessary and useful traits to have in a capitalistic society.
 Specifically, Herz argued that many academic researchers have an anti-capitalist bias, and thus failed to notice the benefits of such traits.